Concordium/concordium-node/concordium-node/README.md

 $> ELASTIC_SEARCH_LOGGING=1 NUM_BAKERS=5 DESIRED_PEERS=4 docker-compose -f docker-compose.develop.middleware.yml up --scale baker=5 --force-recreate
 ```

+### Delay baker startup if Elastic Search starts too slowly
+If Elastic Search starts too slowly the baker enabled for logging to it can be delayed by using the variables `ES_SLEEP`

 ### Using persistent local Elastic Search setup with Kibana
 To run a pair of elastic search with kibana for local development do the following
 ```bash